pzemtsov/pzemtsov.github.io/_posts/2015-04-24-game-of-life-hash-tables-and-hash-codes.md

     Field size: 1034; slots used:  240; avg= 4.31
     Count size: 3938; slots used:  302; avg=13.04

 The result really looks bad.
 List size of 13 is too big.
-With the table half empty we should be able to do better.
+With the table whose element count is less than half the number of slots, we should be able to do better.

 Now let's look at our original `Point` hash: